2.2 Inspectors

 • a list of names to be traversed beneath the type

 The returned String must be an XML document conforming to inspection-result-1.0.xsd.
-To assist development, deploy your inspector within ValidatingCompositeInspector to automatically validate the returned DOM during testing.
+To assist development, deploy your Inspector within ValidatingCompositeInspector to automatically validate the returned DOM during testing.

 A number of convenience base classes are provided for different inspectors:

 • BaseObjectInspector assists in inspecting annotations and properties (including support for different property styles, such as JavaBean properties or Groovy properties).
 Here is an example of a custom Inspector to inspect tooltip metadata from a custom annotation.
-It extends the code from the tutorial (see Section 1.1, “Part 1 - The First Metawidget Application”).
+It extends the code from the tutorial (see Section 1.1, “Part 1 (Java version) - The First Metawidget Application”).

 package com.myapp;